CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 To list the properties of an object, move the navigator object to it and use the following commands:

-* Selects the previous property and reports it for the navigator object.
+* `NVDA+X, upArrow`: Selects the previous property and reports it for the navigator object.
-* Selects the next property and reports it for the navigator object.
+* `NVDA+X, downArrow`: Selects the next property and reports it for the navigator object.
+* `NVDA+X, N`: Reports the currently selected property for the navigator object
-* Reports the currently selected property for the navigator object; two presses displays this information in a browseable message.
+* `NVDA+X, shift+N`: Displays the currently selected property for the navigator object in a browseable message

 The list of the supported properties is the following: name, role, state, value, windowClassName, windowControlID, windowHandle, location, Python class, Python class mro.

 When using object navigation commands, you can also choose to have the currently selected property reported instead of NVDA usual object reporting.
-A toggle command allows to switch between this custom reporting of objects and NVDA usual reporting.
+A toggle command, `NVDA+X, control+N`, allows to switch between this custom reporting of objects and NVDA usual reporting.

 For exemple, you may select "windowClassName" property and enable custom object reporting.
 Then when moving the navigator object to next or previous object, you will hear the object's windowClassName instead of usual reporting.

-All the commands of the Object property explorer are unassigned by default; you will have to assign them a shortcut in the Input gesture dialog to use them.

 ## Extended script description mode

 When the Extended script description mode is active, the input help mode (NVDA+1) is modified as follows.
 If a script has no description, the script's name and class are reported.
 If a script has a description, its description is reported as usual.
-The gesture to activate or deactivate this feature is NVDA+control+alt+D.
+The gesture to activate or deactivate this feature is `NVDA+X, D`.

 Executing a gesture bound to a script without description in input help mode also create an entry for this script in the gesture management dialog.
 This entry is located in a dedicated category called "Scripts without description (modify at your own risk!)".